Closer Connection Exception to the Substantial Presence Test

 Example of Substantial Presence

-IRS Substantial Presence Test generally means that you were present in the United States for at least 30 days in the current year and a minimum total of 183 days over 3 years, using the following equation:
+As a non-US citizen and non-US green card holder, you are generally only required to pay tax on your “US Effectively Connected Income” (money you earn while working in the United States).
+However, if you qualify for the Substantial Presence Test, then the IRS will tax you on your WORLDWIDE income.
+The IRS Substantial Presence Test generally means that you were present in the United States for at least 31 days in the current year and a minimum total of 183 days over 3 years, using the following equation:

 • 1 day = 1 day in the current year